Rules and regulations

 - The operation of charging systems (including inboard generators and boat engines) is not permitted at mooring cans on generator-free islands.

-- Firewood must be purchased in the park.
+- Firewood must be purchased in the park from self-serve bins near docks or from park staff.
 Firewood cannot be moved into or out of the park.
-Firewood purchased in the park can be transported between any park islands.

 - Natural materials cannot be collected for firewood.